 Premiums are based on so much per thousand dollars.
-The cost is very cheap and is usually less than a couple or so dollars for the cost of each single unit.
+The cost is very cheap and is usually less than a couple or so dollars for the cost of every single unit.

-If you added a children’s term rider for $20,000 worth of coverage you would pay around $26.16 per month which works out to $8.75 in additional cost for the rider.
+If you added a children’s term rider for $20,000 worth of coverage you would pay around $26.16 per month which works out to $8.75 added to your cost of insurance with a child rider.

 The majority of these riders will provide coverage up to between ages 21 – 25 for the child (depending on the company).